logisim-evolution/logisim-evolution/artwork/README.md

 the fonts using available ones, which yields an incorrect image.
 Alternatively, you can either render your image to a bitmap (PNG image format is recommended, due to its lossless compression and transparency support) or convert all texts to paths (in [Inkscape](https://inkscape.org/): "Object" menu -> "Object to Path").
-However, this will make the SVG file bigger (see logisim-evolution-logo.svg, which is exactly such a font-less version)."

 ## In-app logo ##